 We will follow Government Guidance.
 Currently, as a result of the second national lockdown, visitors are not permitted to visit the Great Hospital site other than by specific arrangement with the Master or the Care Manager through the Office (by emailing firstname.lastname@example.org or calling 01603 622022).
 This will help us to ensure that infection control measures are adhered to fully.

 Our Meeting Spaces

-We have COVID-19-safe spaces outdoors, in our grounds that allow non-physical contact between a resident and their visitors.
-Residents are entitled to arrange for visits Monday to Friday.
+We have COVID-19-safe spaces on the estate both internally and externally that allow non-physical, properly socially-distanced contact between a resident and their visitors.
+Residents are entitled to arrange visits Monday to Sunday within permitted times.

 Guidance for Visitors

 Subject to Government Guidance, all permitted visitors must comply with the following requirements:

 - If you are displaying symptoms of coronavirus, you must not enter the Great Hospital site.

 - Washing Hands.
 We ask all to wash their hands thoroughly before they visit the Great Hospital.
 Wash for a minimum of 20 seconds, using hot water, soap or a minimum of 60% alcohol sanitiser gel.
 Sanitiser stations are set up at entry points to the grounds and you should use one of these on your arrival.

 - We reserve the right to take your temperature and provide you with Personal Protection Equipment (PPE) if we deem it necessary.

 - We are required by the Government to take your contact details.

 We are set up for video calling through WhatsApp for residents to keep in touch with their loved ones.
 More details are available by contacting us on 01603 622022.